Deep Doubly Debiased Longitudinal Effect Estimation with ICE G-Computation: Introduction

-In this work, we address deep ICE-specific instabilities through a novel \textbf{doubly debiased framework} that synergizes causal doubly robust estimation with architectural stabilization.
-Our approach, \textbf{$\mathbf{D^3}$-Net}, proceeds in two key stages: First, we integrate Sequential Doubly Robust (SDR) pseudo-outcomes into the ICE objective \cite{luedtke2017sequential}.
-This mitigates error propagation in the recursive training of nuisance models by providing bias-corrected regression targets at each time step.
-To further stabilize learning, we employ a multi-task Transformer architecture augmented with a covariate simulator head and a target network.
-Second, we discard the SDR outputs after training and perform a final, optimal debiasing by applying Longitudinal Targeted Minimum Loss-Based Estimation (LTMLE) to the original improved nuisance models.
-This combination secures both stable learning and robust inference.
-To summarize, our primary contributions are:
+In this work, we address deep ICE-specific instabilities through a novel \textbf{doubly debiased framework}, \textbf{$D^3$-Net}.
+The key idea is an SDR-based objective that mitigates error propagation during recursive nuisance estimation.
+We further incorporate architectural stabilization through a multi-task transformer with auxiliary supervision and a target network, and introduce a final LTMLE targeting step for robust inference.
+Our contributions are fourfold:

 \begin{itemize}[itemsep=0pt, topsep=2pt, partopsep=0pt, parsep=0pt, leftmargin=*] \item \textbf{A bias-corrected ICE G-computation objective} that incorporates SDR pseudo-outcomes to reduce error propagation during the recursive training of outcome regressions.
-We show that this procedure provably mitigates error propagation in Lemma~\ref{lemma:first_vs_second_order}, thereby benefiting downstreamn inference. \item \textbf{A novel multi-task Transformer architecture} for longitudinal data that jointly learns treatment, outcome, and covariate simulation models.
-It employs a \textbf{target network} to smooth the moving targets and a \textbf{covariate simulator} for auxiliary supervision, together ensuring stable and accurate nuisance estimation. \item \textbf{A two-stage debiasing estimation procedure} that leverages the improved nuisances for LTMLE, yielding final estimates that are both robust and statistically efficient. \item \textbf{Comprehensive empirical validation} demonstrating that our framework, $D^3$-Net, robustly achieves lower bias and variance than existing state-of-the-art longitudinal effect estimators. \end{itemize}
+We show that this procedure provably mitigates error propagation in Lemma~\ref{lemma:first_vs_second_order}, thereby benefiting downstream inference. \item \textbf{A novel multi-task transformer architecture} for longitudinal data that jointly learns treatment, outcome, and covariate simulation models.
+It employs a target network to smooth the moving targets and a covariate simulator for auxiliary supervision, together ensuring stable and accurate nuisance estimation. \item \textbf{A two-stage debiasing estimation procedure} that leverages the improved nuisances for LTMLE, yielding final estimates that are both robust and statistically efficient. \item \textbf{Comprehensive empirical validation} demonstrating that our framework, $D^3$-Net, robustly achieves lower bias and variance than existing state-of-the-art longitudinal effect estimators. \footnote{Codes are publicly available at \url{https://github.com/Wenxin-Elmon-Chen/D3N}} \end{itemize}